Birkbjo/WoW-Queue-Alert/README.md

 ## Limitations

-* Currently, the way we capture screenshots on `windows` may result in pretty bad image quality, so the OCR-lib is not able to recognize the queue size.
-This means that we cannot get the queue-position programatically.
+* Currently, the way we capture screenshots on `windows` may result in pretty bad image quality, so the OCR-lib may fail to recognize the queue position and estimated time.

 * World of Warcraft must be running in the foreground of the specified monitor.